Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 ## Ethereum

-- Generalisation of Bitcoin: provides a quasi-Turing-complete VM
+- Generalization of Bitcoin: provides a quasi-Turing-complete VM
 - Uses an account-based system
 - Accounts can store balances, but can also store executable code (smart contracts)
 - Each contract can have its own internal state and API